 It goes without saying that if you service a vehicle on a regular basis, it will run more safely and efficiently as well as last longer.
 The same holds true for equipment at your manufacturing plant or facility.
 You can lower costs, boost efficiency, and extend equipment life with the help of preventive maintenance software.
-Software for maintenance management is an essential tool for managing the maintenance of facilities and production equipment.
+Software can play an essential role for managing the maintenance of facilities and production equipment.

-A large investment has been made to establish your plant or facility, so it makes sense to effectively manage their maintenance.
+A large investment has been made to establish your plant or facility, so it makes sense to effectively manage maintenance.
 Computerized maintenance management software (CMMS) records the assets your company owns and manages, alerts you when maintenance work needs to be performed on your assets, and provides you with information about spare parts, costs, and asset failures.
-Below are 5 ways to extend equipment life with preventive maintenance software.
+Below are five ways to extend equipment life with preventive maintenance software.

 1. Manage spare parts